2018 UEFA European Under-17 Championship squads

 The following is a list of squads for each national team competing at the 2018 UEFA European Under-17 Championship in England.
 Each national team had to submit a squad of 20 players born on or after 1 January 2001.

+Players in boldface have been capped at full international level at some point in their career.

 Group A

 England

 England named their squad on 3 May 2018.